August 18, 2020

-While we await the next steps in this significant breakthrough, you can trust Continuum, the top providers of in home care in St. Louis and the surrounding areas, for knowledgeable, highly skilled home care for those diagnosed with Parkinson’s disease.
+While we await the next steps in this significant breakthrough, you can trust Continuum, the top providers of in home care and companion care in St. Louis and the surrounding areas, for knowledgeable, highly skilled home care for those diagnosed with Parkinson’s disease.
 Examples of the numerous ways we are able to help include:

 - Wholesome meal planning and preparation

 - Light household chores